 My boys have grown, and much has changed over these 16 years of life.
 But one thing never did; they learned a tenderness from having their Tilly; they loved her, cared for her, and protected her, even as she got old and grumpy and would snap at them if they picked her up too abruptly.
 Even still, they were nice to Tilly.

 Even mom had to be reminded to be nice to Tilly.

 In her last few years, she required diapers and constant cleaning, and I more than once became frustrated and angry with her accidents and continuous attention.
 She had lost that light in her eyes and had become more of a burden than anything else.
-Rather than a fun-loving puppy, she turned into one more thing for me to clean up.
+Rather than a fun-loving puppy, she became one more thing for me to clean up.
 She didn’t know who I was anymore, and the days of loving licks were replaced with a vacant stare.

 Amid my frustrations, the words, “Be nice to Tilly,” whispered to my soul.